h-weng/20025CyberSentinel/README.md

 #### Easy Challenges

-I started with the easy problems because the free hints were clear and directly relevant.
+I started with the easy challenges because the free hints were clear and directly relevant.
 To analyze network captures, I used tcpdump; for web tasks, I fetched data with curl; and for binary analysis, I extracted text with strings.
 Solving each easy challenge taught me new techniques, expanded my tools, and prepared me for medium and hard challenges.

 #### Medium Challenges